Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: Experiment

 \subsection{DigiShield Comparison}

 As shown in Tab.~\ref{tab:method_comparison}, DigiShield achieves an AUC of 80.1\% on the challenging DigiFakeAV dataset, outperforming the best hybrid domain method SFIConv (71.2\%) by 8.9\% and the frequency baseline F3-Net (66.4\%) by 13.7\%.
-This performance demonstrates DigiShield’s superior ability to capture subtle, diffusion-based forgery artifacts through explicit spatiotemporal and multimodal learning.
+This performance demonstrates DigiShield’s superior ability to capture subtle diffusion-based forgery artifacts through explicit spatiotemporal and multimodal learning.
 On the traditional DF-TIMIT dataset, DigiShield maintains a perfect 100\% AUC, validating its strong generalization.
-These results demonstrate that modeling multimodal spatiotemporal inconsistency provides an effective and robust approach for detecting both next-generation and conventional digital human forgeries.
+These results show that modeling multimodal spatiotemporal inconsistency enables effective and robust detection of digital human forgeries.